Updated for 2025

 Spend the Day at a SoCal Theme Park

 We are lucky in SoCal to have several fantastic theme parks to choose from on any given day, and most are open on Christmas Day.
 The Holidays at Disneyland is quite magical, so reserve tickets early because they have been known to sell out.
 Universal Studios Hollywood is super fun at the Holidays, and is a terrific way to spend the day with your family.
-Knott’s Berry Farm is not usually open on Christmas, but double check in case they changed their minds!
+Though Knott’s Berry Farm is not open on Christmas, lucky for us, LEGOLAND and Six Flags Magic Mountain are!
+(Note – Sesame Place is no longer open for year-round fun.
+They are transitioning to a seasonal operating schedule with plans to re-open in May 2026.)

 San Diego Zoo Safari Park